The First Steps to Becoming a Second Shooter

 Online groups set up specifically for local wedding photographers frequently post opportunities for second shooters.

-Many photographers hate shooting alone and keep trusted talent close to them, often hiring them as a part of their business.
+Many photographers hate shooting alone and keep trusted talent close to them, often hiring them as part of their business.

-On the other hand, some photographers fly solo and don't want to hire people in their business (payroll, Social Security, benefits, headaches).
-They simply want a good shooter to help them when they need it.
+On the other hand, some photographers fly solo and don’t want to hire people for their business (payroll, Social Security, benefits, headaches).

 I fall into this second category.